-Just remember that rewards may points expire.
+Just remember that reward points may expire.

-Once you get your head above water again, you just might find yourself with a little extra cash leftover in your checking account each month.
+Once you get your head above water again, you just might find yourself with a little extra cash left over in your checking account each month.

 Hold off on personal purchases and instead ramp up your emergency fund, start saving for college for the kids, or put your newfound surplus toward your retirement investments.